SamiraHajizadeh/Financial-RAG-Retrieval-Augmented-Generation-for-Financial-Analysis/README.md

 ## Getting Started

-### Evaluating RAG and Agentic RAG on a Financial Q&A Dataset Compared to Baseline Qwen-2.5 3B
+### Evaluating RAG and Agentic RAG Compared to Baseline Qwen-2.5 3B

 You can import the code to your IDE using: